 The gospel bore fruit not only at Colosse but also in all the world beyond the Lycus Valley.
-Some have estimated that at the time of Paul's writing there were 500,000 believers scattered throughout the inhabited world.
+Some have estimated that at the time of

+Paul's writing there were 500,000 believers scattered throughout the inhabited world.
 That's quite an early testimony to the power of the gospel.
-To add something to the gospel or to suggest Christ lacked sufficiency was absurd.
+To add something to it or to suggest Christ lacked sufficiency was absurd.

-ASK: Why did Paul write a letter to address the Colossian heresy despite the absurdity of adding to the gospel and diminishing Christ?
-(Q13) Because Satan is at work to distort and hijack the gospel.
-Paul saw the heresy as a serious threat to the gospel's progress and power.
+13. Why do you think Paul wrote a letter to address the Colossian heresy despite the absurdity of adding to the gospel and diminishing Christ?